[Photo] Sand

 What are the risks of complications developing in the early stages?

-Regardless of the purpose, every surgical procedure, especially those involving general anaesthesia, carries with it an inherent level of risks.
+Regardless of the purpose, every surgical procedure carries with it an inherent level of risk.

 Are there any other risks of complications developing after rhinoplasty?